dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 In some cases, the call to `AddAuthentication` is automatically made by other extension methods.
 For example, when using [ASP.NET Core Identity](xref:security/authentication/identity), `AddAuthentication` is called internally.

-The Authentication middleware is added in `Startup.Configure` by calling <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication%2A>.
+The Authentication middleware is added in `Program.cs` by calling <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication%2A>.
 Calling `UseAuthentication` registers the middleware that uses the previously registered authentication schemes.
 Call `UseAuthentication` before any middleware that depends on users being authenticated.
-When using endpoint routing, the call to `UseAuthentication` must go:

-* After <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseRouting%2A>, so that route information is available for authentication decisions.
-* Before <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints%2A>, so that users are authenticated before accessing the endpoints.

 ## Authentication concepts